mies/wercker-perceptor/views/cli.md

 Wercker supports the following commands:

 ### create
 Adds an application to wercker.
+This will create a `.wercker` file in your repository.

 ### status
 Show the status of the most recent build.